zuozhenggh/learning-library/data-management-library/security/data-safe/provision-register-autonomous-database/provision-register-autonomous-database.md

     - **Auto scaling** - Leave this checkbox selected.

-    - **Password and Confirm Password** - Specify a password for the `ADMIN` database user and make note of this password.
+    - **Password** and **Confirm Password** - Specify a password for the `ADMIN` database user and make note of it.
 The password must be between 12 and 30 characters long and must include at least one uppercase letter, one lowercase letter, and one numeric character.
-It cannot contain your username or the double quote (") character, must be different from the last 4 passwords used, and must not be the same password that is set less than 24 hours ago.
+It cannot contain your username or the double quote (") character.

     - **Network Access** - Leave **Allow secure access from everywhere** selected.